kahanmic/Time-delay-root-locus/README.md

 # Time-delay-root-locus
 This is MATLAB tool for Root locus of time-delay systems.
 Users may use this tool for any personal project, although the tool is still in development and may not work correctly.
+Root locus lines might not appear correctly and error handling is not resolved yet.
-This tool works in classic MATLAB interface, no additional toolboxes are needed.
+This tool works in classic MATLAB interface, but for functions such as export, bode plot and step response, Control system toolbox is needed.

 QPmR algorithm from prof. Ing.
 Tomáš Vyhlídal, Ph.D. is used for root finding. [[1]](#1) [[2]](#2)